Updates to this material are, in part, either adapted or excerpted from Software Security Engineering: A Guide for Project Managers [Allen 2008].

 Characteristics of Effective Security Governance and Management

 One of the best measures that an organization is addressing security as a governance and management concern is a consistent and reinforcing set of beliefs, behaviors, capabilities, and actions that are consistent with security best practices and standards.
-These measures aid in building a security-conscious culture.
+These measures aid in building a security-conscious culture.8 They can be expressed as statements about the organization’s current behavior and condition.9

 - Security is managed as an enterprise issue, horizontally, vertically, and cross-functionally throughout the organization.
 Executive leaders understand their accountability and responsibility with respect to security for the organization, for their stakeholders, for the communities they serve including the Internet community, and for the protection of critical national infrastructures and economic and national security interests.